Tiruvannamalai district: Administration

 Tiruvannamalai District has an area of 6,191 km2.
 It is bounded on the north by Vellore District and Tirupattur District, on the east by Kanchipuram District, on the south by Villupuram District, and on the west by Dharmapuri and Krishnagiri districts.
 Tiruvannamalai District is divided into 3 sub districts (Arani, Tiruvannamalai and Cheyyar), twelve taluks, 27 blocks and 1,061 villages covering an area of 631,205 ha.
-The twelve taluks of Tiruvannamalai are listed below: